 - Show your refined requirements to your team and ask them for a transparent plan with costs and timeline.
 You will see whether your team is able to build what you plan and if any additional steps are needed.

 To sum up: Reid Hoffman studied philosophy before he co-founded LinkedIn.
 Just because you do not have tech experience, it does not mean that you are not an entrepreneur.
 Coding skills are a big help but they are not a start-up’s crucial competence.
-Instead, spend this time finding a mentor and making a list of requirements for your team to make an app for your target audience.
+Instead, spend this time finding a mentor and making a list of requirements for your team to develop an app for your target audience.